spencer-rafada/Data-Structures-Tutorial/0-introduction.md

 ![An image of tires and work](images/tires-01.jpg)

 For the first task, it is easy peasy!
 We just have to grab the top tire and we are done.
 No sweat at all.
 However, it is quite complicated for the second task.
-We have to move all of the tires above the tire we want to get.
-Take the desired (bottom) tire.
-Put the stack of tires back together.
-That is **3 steps** (*not including all the sweat and labor we have to go to*) compared to the first task wherein we just did **1 step**.
+(1) We have to move all of the tires above the tire we want to get.
+(2) Take the desired (bottom) tire.
+(3) Put the stack of tires back together.
+That is **3 steps** (*not including all the sweat and labor we have to go through*) compared to the first task wherein we just did **1 step**.

 Are you starting to get an idea of the **relevance** between how we **organize** things and the task we want to **perform** with it?